waledroid/IBVS-Eye-In-Hand-SImulation/README.md

 This projects runs in ROS noetic, Opencv-python, Move-it! and Gazebo.

 # PART 1
-## Robot Structure Definition, Add components and Gazebo Scene Setup:
+## Robot Structure Definition, Adding components and Gazebo Scene Setup:

 #### [main.xacro](version2/manipulator_description/xacro/main.xacro)
 - Build and configure the robotic structure for the Doosan M0609 robotic arm using URDF and Xacro.